 - e.
 Paper-based precinct tabulators shall be able to identify a ballot containing marginal marks.
-When such a ballot is detected, the tabulator shall: - i.
-Return the ballot to the voter; - ii.
-Provide feedback to the voter that identifies the specific contests for which a marginal mark was detected; and - iii.
-Allow the voter either to correct the ballot or to submit the ballot "as is" without correction, at the voter's choice.
+When such a ballot is detected, the tabulator shall: - Return the ballot to the voter: - Provide feedback to the voter that identifies the specific contests for which a marginal mark was detected; and - Allow the voter either to correct the ballot or to submit the ballot "as is" without correction.